adjust/webdev-assignment/README.md

 ---

 ## Clarifications
-- This repository already provides a boilerplate with all parts you need to solve the exercise: NuxtJS + Vite + TailwindCSS + Jest.
+- This repository already provides a boilerplate with all parts you need to solve the exercise: NuxtJS + TypeScript + TailwindCSS + Jest.
 - You can add any plugin you consider necessary.
 - Using Typescript is optional.
 - Using TailwindCSS is optional.